-The project proposes the installation of a new well site and associated pipeline in the public ROW that extends from South Bay Boulevard north to Mountain View Drive and eventually Nipomo Avenue.
-Additionally, the project would develop aboveground features, including a well building, piping, 6-foottall chain-link fencing with green privacy slats, concrete pads, and an emergency diesel generator.
+The project proposes the installation of an new well siteintertie and associated pipeline in the public ROW that extends from along.
+South Bay Boulevard north to Mountain View Drive and eventually Nipomo Avenue Quintana Road, and under Highway 1.
+Additionally, the project would develop aboveground features, including a well building, piping, 6-foot tall chain-link fencing with green privacy slats, concrete pads, and an emergency diesel generator.
 In addition, the access driveway would be improved to an A/C driveway.
 The project does not propose utility breaks during project construction that could exacerbate fire risk in the area.
 Development would be in compliance with applicable CBC, California Fire Code, and PRC standards and regulations.
 The project does not propose any utility features that would increase fire risk to the area; therefore, impacts would be less than significant.